imyingchulo/gprs/docs/tutorials/example_giant_height_wood_et_al_2014.md

 |rs7086391 | T|      C|       0.12|    -0.0087| 0.0038|  0.024|   248425|

 ## Which template to use?

+Before starting processing the data, we have to decided which template to use.

 |-|chr info in the file name| chr info not in the file name|
 |---|---|---|